kurenai-11/blog-real-project/README.md

 # About this repo...

 I tried a lot of stuff and experimented a lot with this repo's git, so don't take this repo too seriously.
+I will rather start a new one knowing best practices now then painfully fix it at this point.

 # Starting in development mode